 How does the holiday schedule affect trash pickup in Philadelphia?

 During a week with a city-observed holiday, all collections after the holiday will be pushed back one day.
-This adjustment is detailed in the holiday section of the Philadelphia’s Trash Schedule.
+This adjustment is detailed in the holiday section of Philadelphia’s Trash Schedule.

 When is the earliest time I can put out my trash for collection in Philadelphia?